 The secret boss at the end of the cave was a Behemoth King (and not much of a secret, considering you can see it well ahead of time from the other side of the room).
 By the way, this encounter takes place in a prison room that is for no reason whatsoever called the “Howling Fang.”
 I personally think it’s Xemnas’ best work?

-After finally unlocking the final door, we were attacked by one last miniboss, G Regicide (a recolour of the clone that ate Zack’s hair), which was followed up by saving and the final charge against Genesis.
+After finally unlocking the final door, we were attacked by one last miniboss, G Regicide (a recolour of the clone that ate Zack’s hair – don’t think too hard about that), which was followed up by saving and the final charge against Genesis.
 In the final boss chamber, Genesis was speaking to a statue of the Goddess from LOVELESS.
 Genesis had degraded considerably by now, to the point where his hair and even his wing was now entirely white.
 Not that it seems to be impeding him in any way, god forbid.
 Genesis acknowledged Zack, but only to say that Zack “carried” a part of Angeal and Sephiroth with him, meaning that Genesis was now reunited with his friends and it was time to re-enact his stupid, stupid play.
 Zack told him to shut up about LOVELESS, but Genesis ignored him and continued his monologue.
-At the end of the monologue, a huge stone that was above the Goddess statue began to glow.
+At the end of said monologue, a huge stone that was above the Goddess statue began to glow.
 Genesis identifies the stone as the Gift of the Goddess, although the Wiki identifies it as a giant materia.
 Zack complained about Genesis’ inconsistencies on the part of the Gift of the Goddess, but Genesis wasn’t listening to shit, and drew on the power of the materia to transform into a new form, Genesis Avatar.
-This giant version of Genesis was not unlike a Darkside, a signature boss from Kingdom Hearts, in that it could summon lesser monsters and you had to attack a part of it that only moved down during attacks (the glowing pommel on Genesis’s sword) to defeat it.
+This giant version of Genesis was not unlike a Darkside, a signature boss from Kingdom Hearts, in that it could summon lesser monsters and you had to attack a part of it that only moved down during attacks (the glowing pommel on Genesis’s sword).
 Honestly, the fight was so slow that it was outright boring, and I was happy to see it move on.
 That’s what you get when you take another series’ first boss and try to turn it into a penultimate boss!

 After the battle ended, the giant materia was gone, and Genesis was restored to human form… in perfect health.
 Genesis staggers about, quoting LOVELESS, which for some reason prompts Zack to remark “From the beginning, you knew?”
 What, he knew that the materia would restore him?
 It’s entirely unclear, and I’m afraid that this time, Silent Tweak’s translation doesn’t make it any clearer.
 Genesis tries to engage Zack, even going so far as to use his name, which he had barely done up to this point.
 Zack let out a cry of frustration and said: “Why is everyone always pushing things on me?”
 Well, it’s because you’re a pushover, Zack.
 Time and time again, I’m afraid!
 Okay, okay, this isn’t really Zack’s fault, but the writers.
 Zack’s plot isn’t really “his” plot, you see.
 It’s just Genesis’ plot, being forced on an ultimately passive viewpoint character, the fault of many a writer.
 And sure enough, Zack arms on the spot to continue Genesis’ plot even though he doesn’t want to.